dylan-lang/peg-parser/README.txt

 functions (you'll need some of these to get characters and literals from the stream).

-The parser can simplify and consolidate syntax elements in an upwards direction along the syntax tree via token class slots, and downward or across the syntax tree via attributes.
+The parser can simplify and consolidate syntax elements in an upwards direction along the syntax tree via token class slots, and downward or across the syntax tree via dynamically-bound attributes.
 You can also define a context class to keep global information for later semantic processing.

 -- Dustin Voss